jrcox/dsp/01-install.md

 Did you install Python 2 or 3?
 Why?
 How can you check the version of Python installed if you happen to be on an unfamiliar computer?

->> I installed Python 3, because my understanding is that it supports the packages listed above.
+>> I installed Python 3, because my understanding is that it supports the packages listed above and is considered the 'future' of the language.
 To check the version of Python, I typed 'python --version' into my terminal.

 ---